 I work with a range of materials rooted in Indian traditions as well as found items to create structure.
 Working intuitively, I create organic shapes with materials such as Sari fabric, bells, glass beads, old clothes, steel, and ceramic beans.
 Texture is woven throughout my sculptures with delicate folds of fabric and elaborate bead work.
 I often create site-specific pieces, taking my cue from the environment that will house the work.

 My sculptures present imagined stories that expand on ritualistic practices, myths, Indian astrology, migration, race, identity and gender.
 I question rigid ideas of ethnic identity through a fluid and open-minded exploration of my own experience and others.
 As a mother I have even stronger drive to create an inspiring example, challenging what it means to be a second-generation British Indian woman.

-Saroj Patel was born in Preston, England, in 1983.
-She graduated from Central St Martins, London, with an MA in Fine Art in 2019.
-Recent exhibitions include ‘Observational Realities’ (2022) at Clifford Chance, London, which was part of her 2020 win of the Clifford Chance Sculpture Prize; and ‘Materialisation of the New’ (2020), a group exhibition at Darl-e and the Bear in Oxfordshire.
-In 2022, Saroj took part in Tate Lates’ panel discussion ‘She Made Me Do It’, exploring how women artists shape their practices.
-In 2019, she took part in Art Night, Hix Art, and Participatory Workshops at Tate Exchange.
-The same year, she was a finalist in the Hix Award, shortlisted for the Tiffany & Co x Outset Studiomakers Prize and won the Tension Fine Art Gallery Prize.
+Born in Preston, England, and now based in Oxfordshire.
+I graduated from Central St Martins, London, with an MA in Fine Art in 2019.
+I was recently awarded the British Arts Council Developing Your Creative Practice Fund.
+My recent exhibitions include ‘Observational Realities’ (2022) at Clifford Chance, London, which was part of my 2020 win of the Clifford Chance Sculpture Prize.
+In 2022, I took part in Tate Lates’ panel discussion ‘She Made Me Do It’, exploring how women artists shape their practices and did a talk at the ‘Ways of Seeing Conference’ at the National Gallery in London.
+In 2019, I took part in Art Night, Hix Art, and Participatory Workshops at Tate Exchange.
+The same year, I was a finalist in the Hix Award, shortlisted for the Tiffany & Co x Outset Studiomakers Prize and won the Tension Fine Art Gallery Prize.